October 23, 2019

 "We communicated by email for quite a while.
 I learned her son was 35 years old, had 2 daughters and was from Missouri like me," Kyle says.
 "He had a health issue that caused his death but did not damage his organs.
 In fact, several of his organs were donated.
 He had made it known to his family that he wanted to do that, so they honored his wishes."

-Kyle got the chance to meet the donor's mother, sister and the mother of his daughters in August 2019.
+Kyle got the chance to meet the donor's mother and 2 daughters in August 2019.
 "I told them the hardest thing I felt was guilt.
 They said, 'we don't want you to feel that.
 We're glad you were able to live.'
 His mom said her son had made the decision be an organ donor a long time ago."
+Since their meeting, Kyle has communicated with the family several times and hopes to maintain a lifelong friendship with them.

 Spreading an important message